LUCClass/terminal-homework/README.md

 ## Printing Characters

 See the [OSDev](https://wiki.osdev.org/Printing_To_Screen) page for help on how to do this.
-Basically, all you have to do is write ASCII values to video memory.
+Basically, all you have to do is write ASCII values to video memory, which starts at address `0xB8000`.
 There's a demo program in C on the OSDev page that prints a string to the upper left corner of the screen.
 That would be a good place to start.

 ## Coding in C

 If you want to write your project in C, you need to do the following steps to make it compile:

-1. Create a new C file in the `src` directory.
+1. Create a new C file called `term.c` in the `src` directory.
 Put an empty function in it called `main`:

      int main() {
          for(;;);  // Loop forever
      }

+2. Add your new C source file to the Makefile.
+On line 10 of the Makefile there is a list of source files to compile.
+Right now, there's only one file in the list: terminaldemo.o.
+You need to add your new C file to the list of objects to compile.
+Make a new line after terminaldemo.o:

+     OBJS = \
+         terminaldemo.o \
+         term.o \

+**Makefiles are picky** about indentation.
+Don't use spaces to indent in a Makefile, use tabs.

+3. In `terminaldemo.s`, put `extern main` right above the `_start` function:

+     section .text

+     global _start
+     extern main   ; DECLARE MAIN
+     _start:
+        call main  ; CALL MAIN

+This tells the assembler that there is a function called `main` in a different source file.
+If you don't put that line in, you'll get error when you try to compile.

+3. Call your `main` function from `terminaldemo.s`.
+You probably want to make the call the first instruction in the program.

 ## Searching Google